-In 2019, the Group recorded a 6 million euro loss relating to the ineffective portion of its foreign exchange derivatives.
+In 2020, the loss relating to the ineffective portion of the Group's foreign exchange derivatives was not material.
 In the consolidated income statement this loss is included in "Other financial income and expenses" for the operations component of the hedge and in "Cost of debt (net)" for the financial component.